ROCKETEER5215/yahoo-group-archiver/README.md

 If you have alot of groups to download yahooloader.py can automate the task of having to manually enter and run each one using yahoo.py.
 * To use yahooloader.py:
-1. Create a txt file called groups.txt in the same directory as yahooloader.py
+1. Create a txt file called groups.txt in the same directory as yahooloader.py.
-2. Use instructions given above to retrive your `T` and `Y` cookie values from a web browser
+2. Use instructions given above to retrive your `T` and `Y` cookie values from a web browser.
-3. You can also get or make a cookie file (if you need a EuConsent cookie use this method)
+3. You can also get or make a cookie file (if you need a EuConsent cookie use this method).
-4. Put your `T` cookie on the first line of groups.txt _without_ quotes
+4. Put your `T` cookie on the first line of groups.txt _without_ quotes.
-5. Put your `Y` cookie on the second line of groups.txt _without_ quotes
+5. Put your `Y` cookie on the second line of groups.txt _without_ quotes.
-6. If your using a cookie file put cookie.txt on the first line of groups.txt
+6. If your using a cookie file put cookie.txt on the first line of groups.txt.
-7. _Do not leave blank lines inbetween anything in groups.txt as this will cause errors!_
+7. _Do not leave blank lines inbetween anything in groups.txt as this will cause errors!_.
-8. Look at the Command Line Options section above, everything listed under `What to archive:` can be used in groups.txt
+8. Look at the Command Line Options section above, everything listed under `What to archive:` can be used in groups.txt.
-9. To use the default in groups.txt (meaning archive everything) use `all`
+9. To use the default in groups.txt (meaning archive everything) use `all`.
-10. On the next line you _must_ specify your global archive options, these will be used for any groups that do not have options defined
+10. On the next line you _must_ specify your global archive options, these will be used for any groups that do not have options defined.
-11. From this point on copy and paste the url address's for the groups you want to download with one per line
+11. From this point on copy and paste the url address's for the groups you want to download with one per line.
-12. If you want to use a different set of options for downloading a certain group put them on the line above it
+12. If you want to use a different set of options for downloading a certain group put them on the line above it.
 * Examples of groups.txt file:
 ```
 z=someLongText&a=someLongText&sk=someLongText&ks=someLongText&kt=someLongText&ku=someLongText&d=someLongText&af=someLongText